joekearney/dotfiles/README.md

 A collection of dotfiles that I've found useful.
 These define a prompt and a bunch of useful functions for my shell environment.

+Some of it is written by me, some of it has been acquired from various sources on the Internet.

 ## Requirements

 * Bash 4